 Mocking API calls

-testRigor supports mocking reponse data (headers, body and/or http status code) for api calls made inside your application.
+testRigor supports mocking response data (headers, body and/or http status code) for API calls made inside your application.

 mock api call <TYPE> "<API_URL>" returning body "<MOCK_BODY>"